Board Nominating and Development Committee | Girl Scouts of Eastern Massachusetts (GSEMA)

 Amina is a global strategic business leader who bridges enterprise strategy, people, and culture to drive measurable impact.
 She brings deep expertise in operational transformation, cultural engagement, and enterprise program leadership across the life sciences sector, and is known for building inclusive, high‑performing cultures and leading large‑scale change that strengthens alignment, engagement, and organizational excellence.
 A passionate advocate for gender equity and leadership development, Amina co‑founded the Healthcare Businesswomen’s Association (HBA) Global Ambassador Program, led a women’s ERG to award‑winning industry recognition, and serves on the Leadership Council of The Boston Club.
 Amina was recognized as a 2022 HBA Rising Star and a 2024 INvolve Future Leader Role Model for her impact and influence.
 She joined Girl Scouts of Eastern Massachusetts’ Board of Directors in 2024 and the Board Nominating & Development Committee in 2025.
 She is also a dedicated community leader, serving as a Girl Scout troop co‑leader and championing opportunities for girls to build confidence and leadership skills.
 Amina began her career as a Petroleum Engineer in Trinidad & Tobago and holds a BSc in Chemical & Process Engineering from the University of the West Indies, an MS from the University of Minnesota, and an MBA in Finance and International Management from the Boston University Questrom School of Business.

-With over 16 years of experience in the construction industry, Libby serves as Project Executive at Suffolk.
-A founding member of Suffolk’s national Women Who Build Employee Resource Group, she provides invaluable mentorship and professional development opportunities to nearly 200 women in Suffolk’s Northeast region.
-Prior to this, Libby managed complex construction projects for numerous academic and life sciences including projects at the John W. Olver Design Building at UMass Amherst, Boston College, and Cambridge’s Kendall Square.
+With 20 years of experience in the construction industry, Libby serves as Project Executive at Suffolk .
+A founding member of Suffolk’s national Women Who Build Employee Resource Group, she provides invaluable mentorship and professional development opportunities to nearly 550 women at Suffolk.
+Libby managed complex construction projects for numerous academic and life sciences, including projects at the John W. Olver Design Building at UMass Amherst, multiple projects at Boston College, Harvard Business School, and Cambridge’s Kendall Square.
 She is enthusiastic about getting girls and young women into STEM fields, something near and dear to her as a Girl Scout alum.
-She is involved with Suffolk’s Rebuild the Ratio initiative, providing mentorship and accentuating representation of women in construction.
+She is involved with Suffolk’s initiative, providing mentorship and accentuating the representation of women in construction.
 In this capacity, Libby led a group of women to build a curriculum for the Juniors Who Build patch, helping Girl Scouts learn about job opportunities in the construction industry.
-She also hosts educational and volunteer initiatives ranging from career days and hard hat tours for students, local food drives, and extracurricular activities for special needs students.
-She serves on the Regional Committee of Suffolk’s employee run charity, The Giving Circle, and partners with Wonderfund during the holiday season as a part of Suffolk’s Giving Tree.
-Libby is an active member of Boston’s Professional Women in Construction.
-She received her Bachelor of Science in Civil Engineering from University of New Hampshire.
+This has successfully been scaled to all levels of Girl Scouts.
+She also hosts educational and volunteer initiatives ranging from career days and hard hat tours for students, local food drives, and partners with Wonderfund during the holiday season to support DCF.
+Libby is an active member of Boston’s Professional Women in Construction and serves as the Co-Chair for their Programs & Sponsorship committee.
+She joined the BNDC in 2022 and serves as Co-Chair of the committee.
+Libby received her Bachelor of Science in Civil Engineering from University of New Hampshire.

-Pamela is a Lead Account Manager for National Grid and has worked in the utility industry for 33 years.
-Pamela is responsible for scheduling and delivery on construction installations, infrastructure relocations, and related work required to provide safe, affordable, clean and reliable energy to larger commercial/ industrial customers within the Boston territory.
+Pam is a Lead Account Manager for National Grid and has worked in the utility industry for 33 years.
+Pam is responsible for scheduling and delivery on construction installations, infrastructure relocations, and related work required to provide safe, affordable, clean, and reliable energy to larger commercial/ industrial customers within the Boston territory.
 Her project experience includes Fenway MGM Music Hall, Seaport Life Science Buildings, and Boston Housing Authority.
-Prior to National Grid, Pamela was a third grade teacher in Boston.
-Pamela has been involved with Girl Scouts of Eastern Massachusetts’ annual golf tournament and Camp Cedar Hill service days.
-Her other volunteer work includes Boston Food Pantry, Day Dream Camp, Faith Formation teacher, and Boston Children’s Hospital.
-Pamela received her Bachelor of Management and teaching degree from Regis College.
+Prior to National Grid, Pam was a third-grade teacher in Boston.
+Pamela has been actively involved with GSEMA Camp Cedar Hill service days.
+Her other volunteer work includes Boston Food Pantry, Dream Day on Cape Cod, Faith Formation teacher, and Boston Children’s Hospital.
+Pam received her Bachelor of Management and teaching degree from Regis College.

 Kristen is a Partner in Ernst & Young’s Boston Financial Services Office, with 20 years of experience in providing assurance and advisory services to a variety of financial services clients, with a focus on health, life and property and casualty insurance companies.
 In addition to conducting audits, Kristen has worked on a number of special projects at insurance companies, including initial public offerings, business process improvement projects, SOX/404 implementations, transaction advisory engagements, and support with examinations on behalf of state insurance departments.
 Kristen has developed and led educational trainings, is an active participant in the firm’s recruiting efforts, has served on the Corporate Social Responsibility Sub-Committee, and is a member of the firm’s Professional Women’s Network.
 She is a member of the American Institute of Certified Public Accountants and the Massachusetts Society of Certified Public Accountants.
 Kristen graduated from the College of the Holy Cross with a BA in accounting and economics.
 She joined the Board of Directors in 2022.